 Lead study author Jun Lv, a doctoral student from Peking University's Department of Epidemiology and Biostatistics, found that the consumption of hot tea correlates with the onset of esophageal cancer.

 According to the World Cancer Research Fund International, esophageal cancer is the eighth most common type of cancer worldwide.

 In the United States, there were an estimated 16,940 new cases of esophageal cancer in 2017, while in 2014, approximately 45,547 people had this type of cancer.

 According to Lv, drinking hot tea on a regular basis is linked to esophageal cancer in people who also smoke and drink alcohol habitually, thus pointing to a complex favorable conjuncture for the development of this disease.

 Lv and colleagues conducted their research as part of the National Natural Science Foundation of China and the National Key Research and Development Program.
-The study's findings were published in the journal Annals of Internal Medicine.
+The study's

 A fivefold increase in risk of cancer

 Lv and team studied the link between drinking tea at very high temperatures and the development of esophageal cancer in the Chinese population; China is not only the number one consumer of tea, but it is also a country with one of the highest incidences of this type of cancer.